saidake/simi/docs/Algorithms.md

         if (diff < 0 || diff % 2 != 0) {
             return 0;
         }
-        int n = nums.length, neg = diff / 2;
+        // Iterate through the array 'nums' and compute all possible DP results for each index. int n = nums.length, neg = diff / 2;
         int[][] dp = new int[n + 1][neg + 1];
         dp[0][0] = 1;